Investigation underway after wind-driven blaze destroys motel, several other buildings in Salisbury

 “It was very scary.
 I’m just glad to be alive,” a displaced resident said.
 “That was one of the scariest moments of my life.”

-Sources told 7NEWS that the cause of the fire is not believed to be suspicious in nature.
+Sources told 7NEWS that the cause of the fire is not believed to be suspicious in nature, while total damages were estimated to be as much as $3 million.

 The State Fire Marshal’s Office is assisting the Salisbury Fire Department with the investigation.